SandyDevOpsStuffs/Carshowroom_frontend/README.md

 ## Overview

 This repository contains the Car Showroom front-end application.
-As part of my application for a DevOps position at tanX.fi, I am utilizing this project to demonstrate my skills in containerization, continuous integration/continuous deployment (CI/CD), and deployment on Kubernetes using Argo CD.
+For my application for a DevOps position at tanX.fi, I am using this project to demonstrate my skills in containerization, continuous integration/continuous deployment (CI/CD), and deployment on Kubernetes using Argo CD.

+Since I am interested in a DevOps Engineer role and may not have expertise in building the specific application mentioned, I have utilized this sample application to effectively showcase my DevOps skills.
+I hope this approach is considered suitable.

 ## DevOps Skills Demonstration